-The 33C93B, a MOS/VLSI device implemented in Western Digital's CMOS process, operates from a single 5 Volt supply and is available in either a 44-pin chip carrier or a 40-pin dual-in-line package.
+The 33C93B, a MOS/VLSI device implemented in Western Digital's CMOS process, operates from a single 5 volt supply and is available in either a 44-pin PLCC or a 40-pin dual-in-line (DIP) package.
 All inputs and outputs are TTL compatible.